polyverse/appconfig/README.md

 --
     import "github.com/polyverse-security/appconfig"

-Specify configuration parameters for your application and this package will grab the values in the following order, each overriding the previous: (1) default value (specified in your code), (2) configuration file, (3) environmental variable and (4) command-line.
-You can also specify additional properties for each parameter (e.g., default value, required, type).
+This package enables you to easily define configuration parameters for your application and then handles the collection of parameter values automatically in the following order, each overriding the previous (if a value is specified): (1) default value (in code), (2) configuration file, (3) environmental variable and (4) command-line.
+You can also set properties for each parameter (e.g., default value, is required, value type).

-Additionally, you can specify the root node of the configuration file which will allow the same configuration file to contain configuration data for multiple applications and/or multiple configurations.
+Additionally, you can specify the root node in the configuration file which will allow the same configuration file to contain configuration data for multiple applications and/or configurations.

 A full example implementation is available in example/.